 Remember, you will always get what you paid for, so avoid going too cheap.
 Invest now in building a solid foundation with the tech software or apps you choose.

-This step will serve as the foundation for your organization to use evaluating the software or apps you choose to focus your energy on testing in the next step.
+This step will serve as the foundation for your organization to use in testing the software or apps to focus your energy on testing in the next step.

 3 | Demo and Test Various Software and Apps

 Once you have narrowed down your list of apps and software, reach out to the software providers to request a demo.
 Use your must have list and wish list from step #2 to test the various technology systems.

 Have the software or app providers show you exactly how the system will work with your current nonprofit's operations, including how to get your data out of the system.

 PRO TIP: If you are already working with a QuickBooks ProAdvisor, ask them for their feedback about the software/app provider.

 9 times out of 10, your QuickBooks ProAdvisor knows about the software or app and can tell you the pros and cons as it relates to your industry, saving you time.

 4 | Shop Techsoup First or Ask for a Nonprofit Discount

 Did you know as a 501(c)(3) nonprofit organization, there is a dedicated nonprofit called Techsoup.org that many technology providers have donated their products and software programs too, so you can get the software and hardware for an affordable admin fee?